From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: Introduction

 where we have realized $Z$ as the zero-locus of a holomorphic section $s$ of a line bundle $L$ over $X$ equipped with a fixed Hermitian metric $\left\Vert \cdot\right\Vert $ with curvature form $\theta_{L}$ and where $\lambda\in[0,\infty[$ is an additional fixed parameter.
 As is well-known, for $\lambda$ sufficiently small $(\lambda\leq\epsilon)$ there is, for any $\beta>0,$ a unique continuous $\omega-\lambda\theta_{L}-$psh solution $u_{\beta,\lambda}$ to the previous equation, which is smooth on $X-Z.$ We will show that, when $\beta\rightarrow\infty,$ the solutions $u_{\beta,\lambda}$ converge in $\mathcal{C}^{1,\alpha}(X)$ to a variant of the envelope $u_{\theta},$ that we will (abusing notation slightly) denote by $u_{\lambda}:$

-(see section \ref{sub:Degenerations-induced-by}) It may identified with the envelopes with prescribed singularities introduced in \cite{berm1} in the context of Bergman kernel asymptotics for holomorphic sections vanishing to high order along a given divisor (see \cite{r-w1} for detailed regularity results for such envelopes and \cite{p-s} for related asymptotic results in the toric case).
+(see section \ref{sub:Degenerations-induced-by}).
+It may identified with the envelopes with prescribed singularities introduced in \cite{berm1} in the context of Bergman kernel asymptotics for holomorphic sections vanishing to high order along a given divisor (see \cite{r-w1} for detailed regularity results for such envelopes and the relations to Hele-Shaw type flows and \cite{p-s} for related asymptotic results in the toric case).

 Remarkably, as shown in \cite{r-w3,r-w1} (in the line bundle case) taking the Legendre transform of the envelopes $u_{\lambda}+\lambda\log\left\Vert s\right\Vert ^{2}$ with respect to $\lambda$ produces a geodesic ray in the closure of the space of Kähler potentials in $[\omega],$ which coincides with the $C^{1,\alpha}-$geodesic constructed by Phong-Sturm \cite{p-s1b,p-s3} (in general, the geodesics are not $C^{2}-$smooth).
 Here, building on \cite{r-w3,r-w1}, we show that the logarithm of the Laplace transform, with respect to $\lambda,$ of the Monge-Ampère measures of the envelopes $u_{\lambda}$ defines a family of subgeodesics in the space of Kähler potentials converging to the corresponding geodesic ray (see Cor \ref{cor:geod ray in text}).
-In geometric terms the result may be formulated as follows \begin{cor} Let $\omega$ be a Kähler form, $\lambda\in[0,\epsilon],$ where $\epsilon$ is the Seshadri constant of $Z$ with respect to $[\omega],$ and let $\omega_{\beta,\lambda}$ be a family of (singular) Kähler metrics in $[\omega]-\lambda[Z]$ (whose potentials are bounded on $X)$ satisfying
+In geometric terms the result may be formulated as follows \begin{cor} Let $\omega$ be a Kähler form, and fix a constant $c$ such that $[\omega]-c[Z]$ is a Kähler class.
+Let $\omega_{\beta,\lambda}$ be a family of currents in $[\omega]-\lambda[Z],$ defining smooth Kähler metrics away from the support of $Z$ and satisfying

 Then